Spin art: Fine art

-From 1968 to 1973 the French artist Annick Gendron used industrial wheels to spin paint on Plexiglas.
-At the end of the 1960s she was one of the first artist to use centrifugal force to produce large-sized artworks.
-Inspired by children's games : spin art, spin painting, her goal was to transcend this modest use to get the most spectacular effects from it.
-Damien Hirst got the same idea in the 1990s, as her he transcends the original practice, by the use of more spectacular materials, sizes, shapes, and skill improvement.
-Her work has been shown at the Raymond Duncan Gallery, at the Bernheim-Jeune Gallery, at the Salon des Indépendants and Surindependant at the Musée d'Art Moderne de la Ville de Paris, at the Salon des Artistes Français at the Grand Palais and the Salon d'Automne in Paris.
+From 1968 to 1973, the French artist Annick Gendron used industrial wheels to spin paint on Plexiglas.
+At the end of the 1960s, she was one of the first artist to use centrifugal force to produce large-sized artworks.
+Inspired by children's games: spin art and spin painting, her goal was to transcend this modest use to get the most spectacular effects from it.
+Damien Hirst was inspired by this idea in the 1990s, as he transcends the original practice, by the use of more spectacular materials, sizes, shapes, and skill improvement.
+Her work has been shown at the Raymond Duncan Gallery, at the Bernheim-Jeune Gallery, at the Salon des Indépendants and Surindependant at the Musée d'Art Moderne de Paris, at the Salon des Artistes Français at the Grand Palais and the Salon d'Automne in Paris.